 On a separate visit for dinner, I stopped in before a show at Raleigh Memorial Auditorium which is tough given how popular Poole’s Diner is.
 There’s a pretty long line already at 5:35 and it takes a bit of time to get seated.
 For our meal we go with the crispy squid with fried pickle and Korean aioli, Ashley’s famous macaroni and cheese along with a short rib dish and side of greens.
 The fried squid is excellent but a bit salty, showing off a light and crunchy coating along with some spice from the side sauce.

 But of course the GoTo dish at Poole’s Diner is their famous macaroni and cheese!
 Served in a piping hot porcelain dish, this beauty totally shows it off at the table, domed with a wonderfully browned crust.
 Dig your spoon in and scoop out luscious elbow macaroni covered in warm gooey cheese.
 A true carb classic that will warm your heart and tummy.
+(Chef Ashley has shared the recipe for the famous Poole’s Diner macaroni and cheese if you’d like to try it at home.)
 The short rib dish and greens we tried for that dinner were also excellent and well prepared.

 So what can I say but Poole’s Diner is hitting its 10th anniversary in stride serving up creative and tasty comfort food for the Raleigh crowds.
 The restaurant is well put-together across all three phases of the dining experience (food, service, ambiance) and consistently delivers a great experience outside of some small misses in some of the dishes.
 And given the popularity of Poole’s Diner, beware of the noise and volume in the dining room, it’s not a quiet experience.
 But all the national accolades are well deserved for this classic downtown restaurant and I’m pretty sure you’ll agree after dining here for brunch OR dinner.